 BOOK: If It’s Not Possible by Barbara Winton

-STORY: Inspired by the Kindertransport, an operation that helped 10,000 Jewish children go to Britain before WWII broke out, British stockbroker Winton rescued 669 Jewish children through his own personal version of the Kindertransport.
+STORY: Inspired by the Kindertransport, an operation that helped 10,000 Jewish children go to Britain before WWII broke out, British stockbroker Nicholas Winton rescued 669 Jewish children through his own personal version of the Kindertransport.
 Winton is known for appearing on the old TV show “That’s Life” and the host asking everyone in the crowd who was saved by Winton to stand up.
-Amazingly, the whole crowd stood up.
+In a poignant moment, the whole crowd stood up.

 MOVIE: The Zookeeper’s Wife